 4. Read a Summary

-There’s no shame in reaching out for help, and especially not when it comes to Shakespeare.
+There’s no shame in reaching out for help; especially not when it comes to Shakespeare.
 It’s a lot easier to understand the play if you’ve read a quick summary beforehand.
 You’ll have a rough overview of what’s meant to be happening, who the characters are and what they do, and how it ends.
 If you prefer to watch things rather than read them, then there are plenty of different productions available online.
 Many famous actors and actresses starting out reciting Shakespeare and seeing modern adaptions of centuries-old plays can show a new side to things.

 5. Look-Up Words

 A lot of those strange-looking words are usually just contractions.
 These are words that have had letters removed.
 For example, “‘gainst” is a contraction of “against”.
 There are also a lot of words that Shakespeare purposefully misspelt and misused to cause amusement.
-He was a master of wordplay and went out of his way to create puns and entendres.
+He was a master of wordplay and went out of his way to create puns and double entendres.